 One Week in Kauai

-So you have your flight to Kauai booked, lodging booked, and your rental car reserved?
+So you have booked your flight to Kauai, lodging, and your rental car reserved?
 That means you are ready, right?
 Not yet.

 While Kauai has glorious beaches, most visitors just don’t visit Kauai to lie on the beach and get a tan.
-You want to make the best of it, get out there, and experience the best that Kauai has to offer.
+You want to make the best of it, get out there, and experience Kauai’s best.
 Having a Kauai itinerary before you get started will come in handy.

 While it’s no easy feat to fit all of Kauai’s spectacular sights and experiences into a 7-day itinerary, it’s still possible.
 We’ll be sure to provide a complete and balanced 7-day Kauai itinerary of the four main regions so that you can explore as many parts of the Island as possible and head home feeling satisfied with your one week in Kauai.